Chunyu-Lin-bjtu/autoware-wiki/Maintainer-Manual.md

 A exception is that `Create a merge commit` should be selected for merging release branches into master or develop branch to keep the history among master, develop, and release branches.

 Another exception is that `Create a merge commit`, `Squash and merge`, or `Rebase and merge` may be useful when some people are collaborating for one pull request.
-A example is to create a pull request for a feature branch.
+An example is to create a pull request for a feature branch.

 ![Commit Messages on Squash and Merge](https://github.com/CPFL/Autoware/wiki/images_Maintainer-Rule/commit-messages.png)